Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

     `slingshot-fabric-manager` pod is brought back up and the sweeping process restarts.
   - The `slingshot-fabric-manager` relies on data in persistent storage.
 The data is persistent across upgrades but when the pods are deleted, the data is also deleted.

+- **RTS fails to start after worker node is restarted**
+  - If RTS was running on the worker node and it has not started Running, then see [RTS fails to start after worker node is restarted](../../troubleshooting/known_issues/rts_fails_to_start_after_worker_node_restart.md)

 ## Future Resiliency Improvements

 In a future release, strides will be made to further improve the resiliency of the system.
 These improvements may include one or more of the following: